Harmful effects and cyberaddiction

 Always more connected

-According to you, what percentage of teens are at risk of developing problematic Internet use?
+What percentage of teens do you think were identified in a study as being at risk of developing problematic Internet use?

 Correct answer!